 }

-As you can see above, this declaration will create a foreign key on ‘profiles’ and link to ‘users’ table’s ‘id’ column, Now when we create a new profile, we can set the corresponding user with use of setter property and we should be fine.
-Also, if you check your database, you will find that, a new unique key is also generated on ‘user_id’ column, which is because of the ‘OneToOne’ relation declaration.
+As you can see above, this declaration will create a foreign key on ‘profiles’ and link to the ‘users’ table’s ‘id’ column; now, when we create a new profile, we can set the corresponding user with the use of the setter property, and we should be fine.
+Also, if you check your database, you will find that a new unique key is also generated on the ‘user_id’ column because of the ‘OneToOne’ relation declaration.
 See the below example of saving a Profile entity:

 $id = 1;